article-image

 A commonly used test is the Non-Invasive Prenatal Test (NIPT), also known as the Prenatal Test.
 The test is designed to screen the foetus for genetic conditions and chromosomal abnormalities.

 Pregnancy can be both an exciting and nerve-wracking experience for expectant parents.
 With so much to prepare for, it’s essential to ensure the health and wellbeing of both the mother and the baby.
-One way to do this is through prenatal testing, which can provide valuable information about the developing foetus.

 In this article, we’ll take a closer look at NIPT tests, how they work, and what you can expect from the testing process.
 Let’s get started.